Andrettin/Wyrmsun/readme.txt

 * Editor
 - Fixed crash which occurred when creating new cave and dungeon maps in the editor.

+* Encyclopedia
+- Encyclopedia entries can now link to each other.

 * Items
 - Bows now have specific graphics for when they are on the ground.